MTG/musav-dataset/README.md

 ### Data in [`data`](https://github.com/MTG/musav-dataset/tree/dev/data)

 We provide metadata for the entire annotation pool (a preselection of music tracks for annotation) we used to create the dataset, organized into triplets of tracks and split into chunks.

-We have gathered human arousal/valence pairwise relative annotations for chunks 001-006, with three participating human annotators for each chunk.
+We have gathered human arousal/valence pairwise relative annotations for **chunks 001-006**, with three participating human annotators for each chunk.
 The dataset includes audio previews and Spotify API metadata for the annotated chunks.
 Please, contact us if you want to expand the dataset by annotating more chunks.

-The data is organized as following:
+The data is organized in TSV and JSONL formats as follows:

 - `audio.songids` - Spotify IDs for all 17,574 track previews in the annotation pool (initial list of candidate tracks for annotation)
 - `genres.jsonl` - corresponding genre annotations
 - `audio.ebur128` - EBU R128 integrated loudness (computed with [Essentia](https://essentia.upf.edu/reference/std_LoudnessEBUR128.html))
 - `audio.ebur128_-20-5.songids` - Spotify IDs for 15,979 track previews in the final annotation pool (tracks within a typical loudness range of [-20, -5] LUFS, selected for annotation)
 - `genres.ebur128_-20-5.jsonl` - corresponding genre annotations
 - `triplets.jsonl` - 5,326 triplets generated for these tracks.
 No track appears in more than one triplet.
-The triplets include:
-	- *genre-triplets* (all tracks sharing the same genre, one triplet per genre)
-	- *global-triplets* (the remaining tracks)
+The triplets include *genre-triplets* (all tracks sharing the same genre, one triplet per genre) and *global-triplets* (the remaining tracks)

 - `chunks/` - triplets split into annotation chunks
 	- `triplets.global.chunk.*` - global-triplets